JetSimon/second-pancreas/physics-1118-formula-sheet.md

 Things to Remember
 * Displacement is not distance!
 Displacement is final distance travelled!
 You could go to New York and back but your displacement would be 0.
 * Make sure you do not include unnecessary forces in a free body diagram.
 Only forces that affect the current system.
+* Remember to convert your units if they are not in meters or seconds!

 # Physics 1118 Formula Sheet